How Mexico Beefs Up Immigration Enforcement To Meet Trump's Terms

 Is this the first time Mexico has cracked down on migrants?

 No. Mexico's last major immigration enforcement effort started in 2014, after thousands of unaccompanied minors from Central America arrived at the U.S. border.
 Mexico launched the Southern Border Plan with support of the armed forces to catch migrants at a geographical bottleneck in southern Mexico called the Tehuantepec Isthmus.
 Subsequently, the U.S. began providing financial support and training to Mexican immigration authorities through the Mérida Initiative.
-In 2015, In the first full year of this plan, Mexico increased migrant arrests by 50% to 180,000 and deportations by 68% to 177,000, but those numbers have ebbed and flowed since.
+In 2015, In the first full year of this plan, Mexico increased migrant apprehensions by 50% to 180,000 and deportations by 68% to 177,000, but those numbers have ebbed and flowed since.
 Some experts see the current efforts as a ramp-up of the Southern Border Plan.

 Loading...